hashicorp/terraform-website/content/source/docs/enterprise/saml/login.html.md

 ## API token expiration

-When a user's web session expires, their API tokens will be temporarily disabled until they reauthenticate at `https://<YOUR_TERRAFORM_ENTERPRISE_DOMAIN>/session`.
+When a user's SAML-authenticated web session expires, their API tokens are also temporarily disabled until they reauthenticate at `https://<YOUR_TERRAFORM_ENTERPRISE_DOMAIN>/session`.
+This is because Terraform Enterprise relies on your identity provider for [team membership mapping](./team-membership.html), and a user might have been added to or removed from some teams since their session expired.
+This restriction only affects user tokens, not [team or organization tokens](../users-teams-organizations/service-accounts.html).

+Session expiration periods are configurable in the organization settings.